instant-dev/api/README.md

 // DO THIS: Cache connections and commonly used objects, constructors

-// Executed only once per process: lazily on first execution import InstantAPI from '@instant.dev/api';
+// Executed only once per process: lazily on first execution import InstantORM from '@instant.dev/orm';
-const Instant = await InstantAPI.connectToPool(); // connect to postgres
+const Instant = await InstantORM.connectToPool(); // connect to postgres
 const User = Instant.Model('User'); // access User model

 /**